vmzakharov/dataframe-ec/README.md

 # dataframe-ec
-A tabular data structure (aka a data frame) based on the Eclipse Collections framework
+A tabular data structure (aka a data frame) based on the Eclipse Collections framework.
+A data frame store is columnar, with focus on memory optimization achieved by using efficient Eclipse Collections data structures and APIs.

+For more on Eclipse Collections see: https://www.eclipse.org/collections/.

 ## Data Frame Operations